 - Making things easier for your family by making sure all relevant information is gathered in one place where your family knows how to access it.

-- Peace of mind that you haven’t just “gone through the motions” by preparing a will, but that you’ve taken the time to make the best decisions for your family so that they can have the most safe and secure life possible.
+- Peace of mind that you haven’t just “gone through the motions” by preparing a will, but that you’ve taken the time to make the best decisions for your family so that they can have the safest and most secure life possible.

 - Preserving and managing your assets for your children until they are mature enough to manage them themselves.